Best Bike Racks for RVs

 Review of the Best RV Bike Racks

-With that in mind, let’s take a look at some of the top-quality bike racks suited for RVs and campers.
+With that in mind, let’s take a look at some of the best RV bike racks on the market today.

 Swagman RV Approved Traveler XC2 with Bumper Adapter

 The rack can fit into either a 2-inch class 3 hitch receiver or mount to a 4.5-inch continuous steel welded RV bumper.
-There is a 2-inch bumper mount adapter included for extra convenience.
+There's a 2-inch bumper mount adapter included for extra convenience.
 The rack’s sliding wheel hoops can fit wheels between 20 and 29 inches.
-You can load most bikes without needing to remove the front wheel.
+And you can load most bikes without needing to remove the front wheel.

-The rack can also fold up when it’s not in use, which makes for easy storage.
-It is finished with a black powder coat to ensure it stays durable and rust-resistant.
+The rack can also fold up when it’s not in use, which makes for easy storage and perfect for travelling with.
+The alloy steel rack is finished with a black powder coat to ensure it stays durable and rust-resistant.

 When you are away from your bikes or leave them on the rack overnight, this system makes it easy to securely lock them with a security cable, so you don’t have to worry about potential theft.

-Overall, this is a durable and versatile rack that will work for most bike types and sizes.
+Overall, this is a durable, versatile and excellent RV bike rack, and will work for most bike types and sizes.
 The installation process can be a little tricky compared to other Swagman models, but once the rack is set up, it is super easy to use, adjust, and store.
-If you are looking for an option that allows you to bring a couple bikes of varying sizes on each trip but does not take up too much space, this is the perfect choice.
+If you're looking for an option that allows you to bring a couple bikes of varying sizes on each trip but does not take up too much space, this is the perfect choice.

 Swagman RV Approved 2-Bike Bumper Rack

-The rack is made from steel with a black paint finish and a powder coat to ensure it is resistant to corrosion.
-Installation is quick and simple.
-All you have to do is use the included long bolts to secure the rack to your bumper and then you’re set.
+The rack is made from alloy steel with a black paint finish and a powder coat to ensure it is resistant to corrosion.
+Installation is quick and simple, simply use the included long bolts to secure the rack to your bumper and then you’re set.

-When it comes to quality and versatility, Swagman racks always deliver, and this model is no exception.
+When it comes to quality, versatility and value for money, Swagman racks always deliver, and this model is no exception.
 It can support a variety of bike frame and wheel sizes.
 With the Swagman RV Approved 2-Bike Bumper Rack, you get a sturdy, reliable, and long-lasting product for a very reasonable price.
 It will not work on every vehicle, but if you have the correct bumper size, it is easy to install and use.

 This model is heftier than some others on this list.
 On its own, it weighs roughly 25 pounds.
 Its maximum weight capacity is 80 pounds, or forty pounds per bike, so it works well if you are taking heavier bikes on your trip.
 The frame carries the bikes by their wheels with straps and pins for maximum security.